Can You Get Silicosis from One Exposure?

 Once silicosis has developed, there is no way to reverse the damage done to the lungs.
 However, there are many treatment options that can help individuals alleviate symptoms.
 Some of the most common traditional silicosis treatments include medication, inhaled steroids or bronchodilators, oxygen therapy and quitting smoking.

-As an alternative treatment for silicosis, the Lung Institute offers stem cell therapy.
-This innovative approach utilizes autologous stem cells – or stem cells derived from the patient’s own body – to potentially slow the progression of silicosis, reduce lung inflammation and improve overall lung function.
+As an alternative treatment for silicosis, the Lung Institute offers cellular therapy.
+This innovative approach utilizes autologous cells – or cells derived from the patient’s own body – to potentially slow the progression of silicosis, reduce lung inflammation and improve overall lung function.
 Because this option is completely natural, there is virtually no risk of rejection.

-To learn more about the stem cell therapy we offer as an alternative treatment option for silicosis, call the Lung Institute today at (800) 729-3065.
+To learn more about the cellular therapy we offer as an alternative treatment option for silicosis, call the Lung Institute today at (800) 729-3065.